MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-util-and-getieproxy.md

 ---
 title: bitsadmin util and getieproxy
-description: Reference topic for the bitsadmin util and getieproxy command, which retrieves the proxy usage for the given service account. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the bitsadmin util and getieproxy command, which retrieves the proxy usage for the given service account. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article